negz/kubernary/README.md

   or zero length file is recommended.

 The following statsd metrics are emitted by the check:
+* `kubernary.s3.download.succeeded` - A count of successful S3 downloads.
-* `kubernary.s3.download` - A boolean gauge.
-1 when S3 downloads are successful.
+* `kubernary.s3.download.failed` - A count of failed S3 downloads.

 ## Building
 To build a Docker image run the following with a working Go environment: